-Caring for someone with dementia or Alzheimer’s can be challenging — and may feel like it’s only getting more difficult.
+Caring for someone with Alzheimer’s or another type of dementia can be challenging — and may feel like it’s only getting more difficult.
 As your loved one ages, you may find yourself with growing concerns about how well they remember things, how they behave, or whether they are thinking clearly.

 Is your loved one having difficulty with memory, language, problem solving, or even how well they see things in their head (called spatial reasoning)?
-It is important that their doctor evaluate them to see whether they have dementia or Alzheimer’s.
+It is important that their doctor evaluate them to see whether they have Alzheimer’s or another dementia.

-VNS Health offers expert care to those living with dementia or Alzheimer’s, and support for their caregivers.
+VNS Health offers expert care to those living with dementia, and support for their caregivers.
 We know that the right support can help your loved one stay and age in their home and community, where they feel safe, for as long as possible.

 How VNS Health Can Help